 The world of pharmaceutical services is a vast and important one.
-To ensure continual efficiency, there are often numerous professionals working as a team with optimal coordination at all times.
+Numerous professionals often work as a team with optimal coordination to ensure continual efficiency.

-Below we provide an in-depth explanation of both fields with an emphasis on their unique job descriptions, roles and responsibilities, and clearly defined hierarchy.
+Below we explain both fields in-depth, emphasizing their unique job descriptions, roles and responsibilities, and clearly defined hierarchy.

 Who is a Pharmacist?